-Under the Equality Act schools are required to make ‘reasonable adjustments’ so that all children can access their facilities and services; yet parents often find themselves faced with an additional bill for such provision.
-We’ve asked SEN specialist Joshua Garrod and solicitor Douglas Silas to shed some light on the murky area of who foots the bill.
+Under the Equality Act, schools are required to make ‘reasonable adjustments’ so that all children can access their facilities and services.
+Yet parents often find themselves faced with an additional bill for such provision.

 The Equality Act 2010 replaced a number of different pieces of discrimination legislation, including the Disability Discrimination Act 1995 (‘DDA’).
 It provides people with legal protection from discrimination in a variety of circumstances.
 Part 6, Chapter 1 of the Act addresses education specifically and talks about the protections offered to children in schools.